 On the east side of Bramalea Road, the angular interplay of glass and greenery signals one such exception: the Springdale Library.
 Designed by Toronto’s RDH Architects, the new branch introduces an inclusive gathering space for the community, combining a curated physical collection with a range of sociable programming that affirms the vitality of public libraries in the digital age.

 Emerging from a constructed landscape of rolling grass, a sleekly pared down facade of glass and steel is topped by a pristine green mound that emerges from within the building like some earthen pyramid.
 It all meets the eye with a curious grace that – at the very least – beckons the exploration of what’s behind that shimmering glass curtain.

 It’s a lot more than books.
-Alongside a collection of printed and digital works in a multitude of languages, the 2,400-square-metre complex features an expansive multi-purpose room that hosts meetings, exhibitions and public gatherings, along with a well-equipped community maker space complete with 3D printing.
+Alongside a collection of printed and digital works in a multitude of languages, the 2,400-square-metre Springdale Library features an expansive multi-purpose room that hosts meetings, exhibitions and public gatherings, along with a well-equipped community maker space complete with 3D printing.

 The whole of it is flexibly designed, prioritizing quality of space over rigid programming.
 It starts outside.
 Addressing the sidewalk with an assertive, urban presence – the parking lot is tucked behind the building and away from the street – the library reads as a striking triangular form, with the effect achieved by extending the roofline to frame the contours of a tranquil inner courtyard.

 Featuring ample seating and greenery along with elegant covered walkways and a soothing water feature, the sheltered courtyards foster the ambiance of an outdoor room.
 It’s the type of environment that’s rare in car-oriented communities; a place that offers the opportunity to linger and enjoy the outdoors in between leaving the car and entering a building.